ably77/gehc-gateway-poc-runbook/README.md

 - all the Kubernetes services exported by these workspaces
 - all the resources (RouteTables, VirtualDestination, ...) exported by these workspaces that have the label `expose` set to `true`

-## Lab 7 - Create the bookinfo workspace <a name="Lab-7"></a>
+### Create the bookinfo Workspace

-We're going to create a workspace for the team in charge of the Bookinfo application.

-The platform team needs to create the corresponding `Workspace` Kubernetes objects in the Gloo Mesh management cluster.

-Let's create the `bookinfo` workspace which corresponds to the `bookinfo-frontends` and `bookinfo-backends` namespaces on the cluster(s):
+Now we're going to create a workspace for the team in charge of the Bookinfo application which corresponds to the `bookinfo-frontends` and `bookinfo-backends` namespaces on the cluster(s):
 ```bash
 kubectl apply --context ${MGMT} -f- <<EOF
 apiVersion: admin.gloo.solo.io/v2